mattbierner/underhanded-c-2015/README.md

 4. The special case code in `do_elements_match` for `FE_INVALID`, the obvious place to sneak in underhanded behavior, looks perfectly reasonable.
 5. `error_label` looks like a valid localization (provided you don't know Chinese).
 6. Treating a string as machine code is not common.
-7. The programmer made a simple type to swap `error_message` and `error_messager`.
+7. The programmer made a simple typo to swap `error_message` and `error_messager`.
 No compiler warnings or errors are generated.